gistratta/magnetar/README.md

 The code runs under Python 3.8.x and requires the following modules:

-> astropy, numpy, matplotlib, scipy,  pandas, sympy
+> ipython, astropy, numpy, matplotlib, scipy,  pandas, sympy

 To run the code: